toringer/home-assistant-heru/.devcontainer/README.md

 Task | Description
 -- | --
-Run Home Assistant on port 8123 | Launch Home Assistant with your custom component code and the configuration defined in `.devcontainer/configuration.yaml`.
+Run Home Assistant on port 8123 | Launch Home Assistant with your custom component code and the configuration defined in `config/configuration.yaml`.

 ### Step by Step debugging

 With the development container, you can test your custom component in Home Assistant with step by step debugging.

-You need to modify the `configuration.yaml` file in `.devcontainer` folder by uncommenting the line:
+You need to modify the `configuration.yaml` file in `config` folder by uncommenting the line:

 ```yaml